marcusgsta/ramverk2/README.md

 [![Build Status](https://scrutinizer-ci.com/g/marcusgsta/ramverk2/badges/build.png?b=master)](https://scrutinizer-ci.com/g/marcusgsta/ramverk2/build-status/master)
 [![Code Coverage](https://scrutinizer-ci.com/g/marcusgsta/ramverk2/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/marcusgsta/ramverk2/?branch=master)

-# Ramverk2 – with react-frontend and express-backend
+# Ramverk2 – me-page made with Express.js (server)

 This repo was made for the course Ramverk2 at Blekinge Tekniska Högskola.
 It constitutes a me-page, with a chat using socket.io and database CRUD using Mongodb, as well as use of Docker.
 It was made by Marcus Gustafsson, and can be run locally by following the instructions below.